-- Always operate the chain-based cut-off saw at full throttle.
+- To start a cut, hold trigger on full throttle and slowly plunge the nose of the guide bar straight into the wall.
+Use the fixed Wallwalker® as a pivot point and pull up on the rear handle to rotate the guide bar into the cut. - Always operate the saw at full throttle.
 Apply enough feed force so that the free running RPM drops 20 to 30%.
-If too much force is applied, the cut-off saw will lug or stall.
+If too much force is applied, the saw will lug or stall.
 The diamond chain will not have enough speed to cut effectively.
 If too little feed force is applied, the diamonds will skid and glaze over. - For straighter cuts use the "step cut" method.
 First score the entire cut line with the nose of the guide bar approximately 1/2 inch (12mm) to 1 inch (25mm) deep.
 Next, deepen the cut by about 2 inches (50 mm).
 This groove will help guide the guide bar for a straight cut.
-Then plunge all the way through and complete the cut using the fixed Wallwalker[®]. - Plunge cut instead of starting at the top of the wall.
-This will reduce chatter, extend diamond life, create a straighter cut and more quickly enable the use of the Wallwalker[®]. - Use the fixed Wallwalker® to help cut more efficiently and reduce operator fatigue.
-The fixed Wallwalker® is a fulcrum that can be used to apply additional force when cutting.
-To use correctly, plunge into the wall and simply engage the point of the fixed Wallwalker® into the cut and pry upward with the rear handle. - As the cut-off saw begins to rotate up, feed force is developed down the line of the intended cut.
-Once the cut-off saw is fully rotated upwards, pull the cut-off saw out of the cut a few inches and re-engage the pick into the cut and repeat.

-- When cutting heavy rebar, slowly "rock" the cut-off saw so that you're always cutting concrete as well as steel.
+Then plunge all the way through and complete the cut using the Wallwalker®. - Plunge cut instead of starting at the top of the wall.
+This will reduce chatter, extend diamond life, create a straighter cut and more quickly enable the use of the Wallwalker[®]. - Use the Wallwalker® to help cut more efficiently and reduce operator fatigue.
+The Wallwalker® is a fulcrum that can be used to apply additional force when cutting.
+To use correctly, plunge into the wall and simply engage the bumper of the Wallwalker® into the cut and pry upward with the rear handle. - As the saw begins to rotate up, feed force is developed down the line of the intended cut.
+Once the saw is fully rotated upwards, pull the saw out of the cut a few inches and re-engage the Wallwalker® to the wall and repeat. - When cutting rebar, slowly "rock" the saw so that you're always cutting concrete as well as steel.
 This will help keep the diamonds exposed.
-Also, expect less diamond chain life when cutting heavy rebar. - Expect more diamond chain stretch when making nose buried cuts for extended periods of time, as the diamond chain does not have a chance to "throw" the slurry away from the nose of the guide bar. - If the cut-off saw begins to cut consistently crooked, turn the guide bar over and use the other side.
+Also, expect less diamond chain life when cutting rebar. - Expect more diamond chain stretch and guide bar wear when making "nose buried" cuts for extended periods of time, as the diamond chain does not have a chance to "throw" the slurry away from the nose of the guide bar. - If the saw begins to cut consistently crooked, turn the guide bar over and use the other side.
 Dress worn rails with belt sander.
 Note: The normal life of a guide bar is 2 to 3 diamond chains.
-Heavy rebar can shorten guide bar life. - When using a new diamond chain, you can increase the cutting speed by "opening up the diamonds".
+Rebar can shorten guide bar life. - When using a new diamond chain, you can increase the cutting speed by "opening up the diamonds".
 Make a few cuts in an abrasive material such as a cinder block.